esemsc-as4623/grapefruit/README.md

 ## 🤝 Contributing

 This is a demo project for the Akedo AI Shopping Assistant Bounty.
-For questions or suggestions:

-1. Open an issue on GitHub
+For questions or suggestions open an issue on GitHub
-2. Review [`docs/API.md`](docs/API.md) for implementation details
-3. Check [`docs/TESTING.md`](docs/TESTING.md) for test guidelines

 ---

 ## 📄 License